All Hallows Catholic College, Macclesfield

 All Hallows' Catholic College is a Roman Catholic co-educational secondary school and sixth form in Macclesfield in Cheshire, England.
 It educates approximately 1200 children between 11 and 18 years of age.
 The college became a voluntary academy on 1 January 2013 replacing the former voluntary aided status, and is supported by its trustees, the Catholic Diocese of Shrewsbury.
-The school opened as All Hallows' Catholic High School in 1962 and the first head teacher was Mr. William Blackledge, who was followed by Mr. Richard K. Weremczyk.
-The current principal is Mr. T Beesley.
+The school opened as All Hallows' Catholic High School in 1962 and the first head teacher was William Blackledge, who was followed by Richard K. Weremczyk.
+The principal as of June 2025 is Tim Beesley.
 The school was renamed a college following designation as a specialist college for business and enterprise with ethics in 2006.
 The additional specialism of languages was added in 2010 and the college is now a faith school specialising in Business, Ethical Enterprise and Languages.
 All Hallows is a National Support School.
 It is also the National Teacher Effectiveness Enhancement Programme (TEEP) Champion Centre, and is a partner in three Teaching School Alliances.

-The college now offers language specialisms in French, Spanish, German, Latin, and Mandarin.
+The college offers language specialisms in French, Spanish, German, Latin, and Mandarin.